 How to split your time

-The trap is spending the first two months almost entirely on Prelims, clearing it, and then having only a few weeks for the far larger Mains syllabus.
+The first trap is spending the first two months almost entirely on Prelims, clearing it, and then having only a few weeks for the far larger Mains syllabus.
 Candidates who do this often clear the screen and then rank poorly, or miss the cutoff, on Mains.

 The fix is to start Mains-depth preparation early and run it alongside your Prelims speed work.
 Treat Prelims as a recurring maintenance task, timed practice a few times a week, while your main study block builds Mains-level depth in quant, reasoning, English, and awareness.